GoogleChrome/developer.chrome.com/site/en/docs/devtools/remote-debugging/index.md

 - Inspect and debug live content on your Android device from your development machine.
 - Screencast content from your Android device onto a DevTools instance on your development machine.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/NIeeTMc8eH6hDiA3IX0Y.png", alt="Remote debugging diagram", width="800", height="317" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/NIeeTMc8eH6hDiA3IX0Y.png", alt="Remote debugging diagram", width="800", height="317" %}

 **Figure 1**.
 Remote Debugging lets you inspect a page running on an Android device from your development machine.